Honi Soit: Other controversies

 In June 2025, Honi Soit withdrew an invitation to news.com.au political editor Samantha Maiden, who had been scheduled as a keynote speaker for its Student Journalism Conference in August of that year.
-The editors wrote in an email that they had "received community concerns" about Maiden's apparent "political coverage and reporting" on the Gaza war.
-Following Maiden's removal, journalist David Marr also withdrew from the event in solidarity, expressing concern about the exclusion of differing perspectives from the conference.
+The editors told her by email that they had "received community concerns about your political coverage and reporting on the Palestinian genocide" – the Gaza war was ongoing; a United Nations commission found later that year that a genocide was taking place.
+In response, Maiden wrote that she did not "recall writing anything about Palestine recently at all, let alone anything controversial," and that it should not matter.
+Following Maiden's removal, journalist David Marr withdrew from the event in solidarity, expressing concern about the exclusion of differing perspectives from the conference.
+An Honi Soit editor wrote in an October 2025 piece that "Honi does not believe in platforming those who contribute to the institutional failure to speak up for Palestine."